AlanNaoto/alannaoto.github.io/about.md

 ---
 layout: default
-title: About myself
+title: About me
-description: A short bio
+description: Hi again
 ---

-## Some stuff
+# Hey there!

-Hello!
-I am a master's double degree student on Electrical Engineering and International Automotive Engineering by Federal University of Paraná (Brazil) and Technische Hochschule Ingolstadt (Germany).
-I've already worked on programming electrical power systems simulations, and currently am working on machine learning projects applied on the automotive industry.
-Feel free to get in touch with me at ##put-link## :)  # TODO link
+I'm currently a research assistant at CARISSMA Forschungszentrum, developing AI projects in cooperation with the automotive industry.
+At the same time, I'm finishing my master's double degree between Federal University of Parana (Brazil) and Technische Hochschule Ingolstadt (Germany) on electrical and international automotive engineering.

-#TODO Some pictures
+In my spare time I enjoy building and sharing some of my programs and data exploration cases with the community.
+Feel free to take a look around!

+Alan